 If you are a nurse or nursing assistant who has been injured on the job in South Carolina, there a two ways in which you may be able to receive compensation for your injuries.

-Damages awarded in these types of cases include compensation for medical expenses, lost wages, and pain and suffering.
+Damages awarded in these types of cases include compensation for medical expenses, partial recovery of lost wages, and pain and suffering.